leaphly/CartBundle/README.markdown

 vendor/bin/phpunit
 ```

-All the Functional testing are into the [leaphly-sandbox](https://github.com/leaphly/leaphly-sandbox).
+All the Functional tests are into the [leaphly-sandbox](https://github.com/leaphly/leaphly-sandbox).

 About
 -----